outoftime/outoftime.github.com/_posts/2022-10-15-time-zones.md

 I chose to do that by figuring out how _bad_ each potential time zone is for each state, following this set of steps:

-1. Go through each county in the state,
+1. Go through each county in the state.
 2. Try out different time zones for the geographical center of that county.
-If it’s the ideal time zone, it’s not bad at all.
+If it’s the ideal time zone, don’t penalize it at all.
 If it’s outside the ideal time zone, penalize it by the number of minutes outside.
 So if solar noon is at 1:04pm, that’s a penalty of 4.
 3. Multiply the penalty by the population of the county.
 For a county of 1,000 people with solar noon at 1:04pm, the penalty is 4,000.
 4. Add up all the penalties for all the counties in the state.
 That’s the overall penalty for the state in the time zone we’re considering.
 5. Pick the time zone that has the lowest penalty.